A Guide to the best attractions in Huelva, Southern Spain: the perfect Huelva Itinerary

 Explore Muelle del Tinto

-What was once the hub for the commercial trade of materials from the Rio Tinto company’s mines, is now a popular spot for romantic evening strolls and afternoons spent dangling your feet above the Rio Odiel waters from atop the Muelle de Rio Tinto dock.
+What was once the hub for the commercial trade of materials from the Rio Tinto company’s mines, is now one of the most popular Huelva attractions and a good spot for romantic evening strolls, people watching and afternoons spent dangling your feet above the Rio Odiel waters from atop the Muelle de Rio Tinto dock.

 The bridge is situated along the Puente Muelle Levante, part of Huelva’s harbor.